 I wanted to use an OLED display as it would be less bright at night, but nobody manufactured one in the size that I needed.
-Looking around, I found a TCL that had Android TV built-in on sale for $160 (aka the best deal ever) at Target, so I drove all the way down to Christiansburg and grabbed the last available one.
+Looking around, I found a LCD TV that had Android built-in on sale at some random Target, so I drove all the way down to there and bought the last one.

-I was originally going to create a Daydream that just loaded a WebView of the MagicMirror interface, but apparently, Google decided that they're now using their own private "Ambient Mode."
+Originally, I was going to create a Daydream that just loaded a WebView of the interface, but Google being Google, they decided that they're now using their own private "Ambient Mode" on the GTV.
 Nothing that a simple

 pm delete can't fix :p.

-I deleted Ambient Mode from the Google TV, and sure enough, there was no screensaver functionality so I was free to implement my own.
+I deleted Ambient Mode from the Google TV, and sure enough, there was no screensaver functionality, so I was free to implement my own.
 This would be the second custom application that I've written for Android.
-I originally tried to hook into the Daydream system, thinking that I would be able to do some ADB magic to select it through the shell, but alas, Google removed everything related to Daydreams on the Google TV.
-I then thought about running a countdown timer in the background that would reset itself on every keypress and it would run the MagicMirror activity when it hits zero.
+I originally tried to hook into the Daydream system, thinking that I would be able to do some magic to select it through the shell, but that didn't work.
+I then thought about running a countdown timer in the background that would reset itself on every keypress and it would run an Activity when it hits zero.

-I hosted the MagicMirror software on our local server here and configured it to show the weather, time, some news, and a custom Spotify module that has live lyrics (which I may write about in the future)
+I installed the MM software in Docker on my lab and configured it to show the weather, time, some news, and a custom Spotify module that has live lyrics (which I may write about in the future)

-One of the widespread issues with the Google TV device is that its implementation of HDMI-CEC is absolutely atrocious and has trouble supporting anything other than a simple TV.
-Well, it happened, it wouldn't even turn off the TCL TV.
-Luckily, they both run Android (and have ADB.)
+One of the main issues with the Google TV is that its implementation of HDMI-CEC is absolutely atrocious and can be compared to a rock.
+It wouldn't even turn off the TCL TV, let alone the soundbar.
 I made an automation in Home Assistant that would manually shut off the TCL when the Google TV was detected to have been turned off.

 With the TV setup and out of the way, I needed to source a custom two-way mirror that fit the TCL.
 I wanted it to have a lip around the edge so you wouldn't be able to see the TV if you were looking directly at it from the front, and to hide LED strips for Hyperion ambient lighting.

-Well, it came and we had a fun family activity of trying to mount the TV to the glass while keeping it level and centered.
-I tried to get pictures of this but it was too stressful 😆.
+Well, it came, and we had a fun family afternoon activity of trying to mount the TV to the glass while keeping it level and centered.
+I tried to get pictures of this, but it was too stressful.
 I ended up disassembling the TV down to just the plastic bezel and then aligning & mounting that using heavy-duty 3M mounting tape.
-It worked well enough, or so I thought.
-I finally got it aligned and mounted, but it took almost a whole day of trial and error for me to get the ~0.5mm thick LCD panel aligned back in the bezel without cracking it.
+That worked until I tried to get the LCD panel back together.
+Who knew that you weren't supposed to disassemble the TV?

 So, with the main pieces of the project finally coming together, I wanted to add something that really made it pop.
 Well, what's a better thing to add than programmable LEDs?

-To drive the LEDs, I settled on an ESP-12F attached to a custom PCB that ran the WLED firmware.
-This allowed me to integrate it into Home Assistant and it still supported Hyperion, which I wanted to use to add Ambilight functionality to the TV.
+To drive the LEDs, I used an ESP8266 running WLED, which allowed me to integrate it into Home Assistant.
+Hyperion also worked with WLED, which I wanted to use to add Ambilight functionality to the TV.

 I installed Hyperion on our local server as well and configured it to send data to the WLED server that ran the LEDs.
 I used the Hyperion Android Grabber application to send the screen frames over to Hyperion for processing.